jeffreyhanson/raptr/cran-comments.md

   This is my first submission to CRAN.

 * checking package dependencies ...
 NOTE
-	Package suggested but not available for checking: 'gurobi'
+  package suggested but not available for checking: 'gurobi', 'rgurobi'

+  This package depends heavily on the gurobi software platform.
+Installation instructions for both of these packages are contained in this package's description.

-  This package depends heavily on the gurobi R package.
-It would not be practical to use another R package (eg. lpSolveAPI) because non-commerical exact algorithm solvers cannot solve moderately sized problems in a feasible amount of time.
-Additionally, several existing R packages on CRAN use the gurobi R package (eg. cherry, DESP).
+  The 'gurobi' R package is an R package that is distributed along with the gurobi program.
+It would not be practical to use another R package (eg. lpSolveAPI) because non-commercial exact algorithm solvers cannot solve moderately sized problems in a feasible amount of time.
+Several existing R packages on CRAN use the gurobi R package (eg. cherry, DESP).

+  The 'rgurobi' provides additional functionality not contained in the gurobi package.
+This is a package I have written and placed on github.
+This package offers additional functionality.
+Note that users cannot install rgurobi package without the gurobi program already having been installed on their system because it contains compiled code that uses header files distributed with the program.
+Thus the rgurobi package cannot be submitted to CRAN.

 * checking installed package size ...
-NOTE installed size is  9.1Mb sub-directories of 1Mb or more: data   2.2Mb libs   6.4Mb
+NOTE installed size is  9.1Mb sub-directories of 1Mb or more: data   4.4Mb doc    4.1Mb libs   9.2Mb

   +data: The ./data directory contains case-study data for a vignette.
-Although a seperate package could be created to store the case-study data, this seems unnecessary because the datsets are used in both package testing in the vignette.
-I would prefer to keep the datasets in this pacakge for simplicity.
+Although a separate package could be created to store the case-study data, this seems unnecessary because the data sets are used in both package testing in the vignette.
+I would prefer to keep the data sets in this package for simplicity.

+  + doc: The documentation for this package is comprehensive.
+It contains a html vignette that provides several detailed examples on how to use it.

   +libs: To improve performance, many functions in the package are written in C++.
 This has resulted in a large ./libs folder.
-The ./libs folder could be reduced in size by rewriting the functions in R, however, this would severly reduce the useability of the package.
+The ./libs folder could be reduced in size by rewriting the functions in R, however, this would severely reduce the usability of the package.
 I would prefer to keep the C++ functions and the large ./libs folder.

 ## Downstream dependencies
-This package is not present on CRAN and therefore has no pacakges depending on it.
+This package is not present on CRAN and therefore has no packages depending on it.
 As a consequence, there were no issues detected when running devtools::revdep_check().
 The results of this check are in ./revdep